benjww/CatMiner/README.md

 We executed this code entirely in Python 3.11 in macOS.
 In the future we intend to formalize the range of supported Python versions and operating systems.

-Code and results associated with the original publication can be found in paper_data/.
-Since then we have begun packaging the code to improve user-friendliness, and a more up-to-date tutorial notebook can be found in the examples/ directory.
+Code and results associated with the original publication can be found in Walls2025_data/.
+Since then we have begun packaging the code to improve user-friendliness, and more up-to-date tutorial notebooks can be found in the examples/ directory.
+Please post an issue or reach out if you run into any problems.

 Please install by running "pip install catmining"